stephane303/cardanoNodeBuilder/README.md

 # README #

-At the minute, the only way to install the ```cardano-node``` and the ```cardano-cli``` software components necessary to run a stake pool on Shelley is to compile them.
-Compilation can be troublesome and lead to issues.
-To avoid any complications and always get solid results and the right binaries, I provide a Docker build environment to build against the latest version/tag as in [the official documentation to build a node](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/build.md).
+At the minute, the only way to install the ```cardano-node``` and the ```cardano-cli```, necessary to run a stake pool on Shelley, is to compile them.
+Compilation can be troublesome for some and lead to issues.
+To reduce complexity and have predictable results, I use a Docker build environment.
+This setup will always to build against the latest ```cardano-node``` version and ```pioneer-*``` tag as in [the official documentation](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/build.md).

 **IMPORTANT: you must run these steps to compile ```cardano-node``` and ```cardano-cli``` on your local computer, and copy them over to your servers.
 This is to avoid useless load and installing compilation software on your servers.**

 ## install docker ##

-Install and run Docker Desktop for your OS from [the official site](https://www.docker.com/products/docker-desktop).
+Install and run Docker Desktop for your OS from [the official site](https://www.docker.com/products/docker-desktop), on your local computer.

 ## clone the build repo ##